CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Requirement and Installation
 - The package has been developed since 2001 using Fortran90
-- Parallelizing is done using Message Passing Interface (MPI)
-- OpenMPI compiler for Fortran `mpif90` is required.
-OpenMPI Fortran Compiler must be installed on your device or the module that contains the compiler must be loaded before compiling.
 - The installation is through the terminal.
 - The source codes are in `/src/`.
 To compile, open a terminal and then navigate to the `/src/` directory on your local device.
 Once in `/src/` directory, create the executed files by enter the commands below.
 1. To create `initconfig` for generating initial configuration